camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 - **Service tasks**, **inbound Connectors**, message-related tasks or events, and **timer catch events** are simulated on click.
 - Many action icons have secondary actions.
 For example, **user tasks** can be completed with variables rather than a form, and **service tasks** can trigger an error event.

-Click on the action icons next to a BPMN element to play through the process.
-Depending on the BPMN element, there may be a different action:

-- **User tasks** display the defined form on click, if possible.
-Form results are saved for the rest of the session and auto-filled.
-You can click **Reset** to reset the form to its defaults.

 ## Limitations and availability

 :::note